 “Beware,” warns the website for Cutting Edge Haunted House.
 “You’ll receive electrical shocks.”
 Built in a 100-year old abandoned meat packing plant, this sprawling horror show holds the Guinness World Record for being the world’s largest haunted house—so prepare for an extended amount of terror time.

-In addition to real electrical shocks, you can expect live snakes, moving floors, and enveloping fog—and be sure to pack a change of clothes because you’re going to get wet in this haunted house.
+In addition to real electrical shocks, you can expect slides, moving floors, and enveloping fog—and be sure to pack a change of clothes because you’re going to get wet in this haunted house.

 Asylum 49, Utah